Project Structure

 ├── boards/

 │ └── targets/ <-- Integration scripts that define the build process (instantiating LiteX cores, peripherals, CPU, and firmware).
+These act as the "top-level" for SoC wiring and flow control, including clock/reset domains, memory layouts, and optional features like debugging.

 ├── docs/ <-- Documentation (design descriptions, build instructions, modification guidelines, etc.).